When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Volume~25–30% β€” louder than home use

-Timer15-minute loops (adjust per leg of trip)
+Timer15-min loops (adjust per leg)

 ConnectionWorks offline β€” no Wi-Fi needed

-Practical tip: If you're flying, bring noise-isolating earbuds rather than open-back headphones.
-They reduce the baseline engine noise, which means your masking sound can be set lower.
-Lower volume = less ear fatigue on long flights. → White vs. pink vs. brown noise explained
+Tip: Bring noise-isolating earbuds.
+They reduce baseline engine noise so your masking can be set lower β€” less ear fatigue on long flights. β†’ White, pink & brown noise explained

 Fireplace at home β€” gentle tinnitus background sound therapy